 - Disability Living Allowance (DLA) or Personal Independent Payment (PIP).

-You may also need to buy for your home:
+You may also need to buy for your home including your:

-- kitchen items, for example, kettles, microwave, knives and forks, pots and pans
+- kitchen (kettles, microwaves, knives and forks, pots and pans)

 Types of homes